Charged With Trafficking But You're Just a User? Here's What You Need to Know

 And it gets worse.
 In one real case, there was a 73% weight discrepancy between what was measured at the scene and what the lab later confirmed.
 That's not a rounding error.
 That's the difference between a possession charge and a trafficking charge.
 That's the difference between probation and a mandatory prison sentence.

 Your attorney should be scrutinizing every gram.
 If they're not challenging the weight, they're accepting the prosecution's number — and the prosecution's number determines your mandatory minimum.
+The difference between a field test and a lab test can change everything.

 Mandatory Minimums: Why Weight Is Everything